awesomerank/awesomerank.github.io/lists/mhinz/vim-galore.md

 The user vimrc can be put into `~/.vimrc` or for the sake of better separation into `~/.vim/vimrc`.
-The latter makes it easy to put the entire configuration under version control and upload it to, let's say Github.
+The latter makes it easy to put the entire configuration under version control and upload it to, let's say GitHub.

 You find many "minimal vimrcs" all over the net, and maybe my version isn't as minimal as it should be, but it provides a good set of sane settings that I deem